 Hulled hemp seed is non-germinating and completely digestible without the need to soak, a major difference from other nuts and seeds.

 Hemp seeds have an earthy, mild nutty flavour, making them versatile and a delicious pairing with many different foods and meals such as fruits, yoghurt, salads, pasta and rice bowls.
-You can also use hemp seeds as a substitute for bread crumbs when coating chicken or fish!
+You can also use them as a substitute for bread crumbs when coating chicken or fish!

-You can also easily add a spoonful to a smoothie or a bowl of oatmeal for an extra health kick to your day, they really are so versatile!
+You can also easily add hemp seeds to a smoothie, bircher muesli or a bowl of oatmeal for an extra health kick to your day, they really are so versatile!